conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

     cleanup.policy: delete
 ```

-Save the file and re-run the topic creation;
+Save the file and re-run the topic creation:

 ```bash
 conduktor apply -f ./self-service/application-team-repo/kafka-resources/topics.yaml
 ```

-You'll notice you get some errors followed by some successes, this is because the `topics.yaml` being used in this example contains topics for both the prod and the dev cluster, this application instance's key cannot create topics on the dev cluster, as expected!
+You'll notice you get some errors followed by some successes, this is because the `topics.yaml` used in this example contains topics for both the prod and the dev cluster; this application instance's key can't create topics on the dev cluster, as expected.
 We didn't get this earlier as we were using the admin API key.

-The last message is the one of interest, an appropriate error from the policy we just reviewed;
+The last message is the one of interest, an appropriate error from the policy we just reviewed:

 ```text
 Could not apply resource Topic/website-analytics.add-to-cart-fail: The Topic doesn't match the expected constraints: